 Figure 1.1 - 1TCP/IP Protocol Layers

 ///

+This layered architecture enables modular design, where each layer contributes specific functionalities, resulting in the robust and scalable network communication we rely on today.

 TCP and IP: The Dynamic Duo

 TCP and IP are two distinct but intertwined protocols within the suite of TCP/IP.
 IP is responsible for delivering packets from the source host to the destination host based on the IP addresses.
 It does not guarantee delivery, nor does it ensure correct sequence or avoid duplicate delivery.